 The playground has also come alive with butterflies flying around the garden, as the children enjoy the dress up butterfly wings.
-This links with our new topic of minibeasts - break.
-The children have returned full of energy and ready to learn, and it's been wonderful to see their enthusiasm in the classroom.
+This links with our new topic of minibeasts - the children have been enjoying sharing their knowledge of minibeasts and what they would like to learn about over the next few weeks.
+Ash and Saplings have been really enjoying listening to stories which include minibeasts, they even created their own story in our Tales Toolkit session which included a spider as the main character.